lukachochua/crm/docs/HR_Module.md

-# HR Module - Technical Implementation Guide
+# HR Module Overview and Implementation

-This document describes the HR module implementation inside the existing Laravel 12 + Filament v3 CRM codebase.
-The HR design is locked and implemented as a separate bounded context that integrates with the CRM infrastructure without introducing CRM dependencies on HR models.
+This document describes the HR module inside the CRM codebase.
+HR is a separate bounded context that integrates with shared infrastructure (users, permissions, audit logging) without CRM models referencing HR tables.

-## 1) Architecture Fit With Existing CRM
+## Scope
+- Employee Management: profiles tied 1:1 to users, org structure, contracts, and documents.
+- KPI and Performance: templates, cycles, reports, and weighted score calculations.
+- Training and Development: sessions, participants, and results.
+- Recruitment: candidate pipeline tracking.
+- Onboarding: templates, employee onboarding, and task progress.
+- 360 Feedback: cycles, requests, answers, and aggregation inputs.
+- Engagement Surveys: surveys, questions, submissions, and answers.

-### Bounded Context Rules
+## Bounded Context Rules
 - HR is a separate bounded context.
 - HR models may reference `users.id` only.
 - CRM models do not reference HR tables.